 You bypass the registration process

-By buying a shelf company, you will be able to bypass the regular registration process for the incorporation of a new company and start operations immediately.
-(This is subject to any changes you may need to make to the company after buying it, as will be discussed below.)
+By buying a shelf company, you will be able to bypass the above process and start operations immediately.
+However, do note that this is subject to any changes you may need to make to the company after buying it, as will be discussed below.

 You may spend less time preparing the required incorporation documents

 The incorporation of a new company will include preparing documents such as a shareholder agreement and a company constitution.
-Since the required documents had already been prepared upon the shelf company’s own incorporation, you only need to amend them to suit them to your requirements.
-This process may not take very long if the documents don’t need major amendments.
+Since the required documents had already been prepared upon the shelf company’s own incorporation, you will only need to amend them to suit them to your requirements.
+This process may not take very long if the documents do not require major amendments.

-As a result, you would be able to obtain a fully operational company sooner and can hence comply with any requirements for bidding or entering into a contractual relationship with other parties quicker.
+As a result, you would be able to obtain a fully operational company sooner and can hence comply with any requirements for bidding or entering into a contractual relationship with other parties more quickly.

 You may find it easier to obtain business loan approvals

-Shelf companies which have an established longevity and operating history have increased chances of loan approval from local banks and potential investments.
-This is because businesses and individuals feel more confident dealing with companies that have incorporated for a longer period of time.
+Shelf companies which have an established longevity and operating history have increased chances of obtaining approvals for loans from local banks and potential investors.
+This is because businesses and individuals may feel more confident dealing with companies that have incorporated for a longer period of time.

-For instance, most bank lenders require a minimum of 2 to 3 years of history after incorporation in order to approve corporate credit.
-Large companies will also prefer having business relationships with an older company rather than a brand new company.
+For instance, most bank lenders require a minimum of 2 to 3 years of having an established business after incorporation in order to approve corporate credit.
+Large companies will also prefer having business relationships with more established company rather than a brand new one.

 Cost of Buying a Shelf Company in Singapore

-In Singapore, shelf companies may cost from S$2,500 to $20,000 depending on the services included with the sale and the date of incorporation of the shelf company.
-Older companies tend to be more expensive.
+In Singapore, shelf companies may cost between S$2,500 and $20,000 depending on the services included with the sale and the date of incorporation of the shelf company.
+Older and more established companies tend to be more expensive.

 How to Buy a Shelf Company in Singapore